socalit/Dell_3535_FN_key_fix/README.md

 > Dell official guide: [Flashing the BIOS from the F12 One-Time Boot Menu](https://www.dell.com/support/kbdoc/en-us/000128928/flashing-the-bios-from-the-f12-one-time-boot-menu)

 > [!WARNING]
-> Disconnect all external devices (external drives, printers, scanners) before updating.
+> Disconnect all external devices (external drives, USB drives, printers, scanners) before updating.
 Leave only keyboard and mouse connected.
+This is why we copy the `.exe` to the EFI partition instead of a USB drive.

 > [!WARNING]
 > Battery must be installed and charged to at least **10%**.
 Connect the power adapter before proceeding.